Janella Salvador

 Janella Maxine Desiderio Salvador (/tl/; born March 30, 1998) is a Filipino actress and singer.
-Debuting in the hit morning drama Be Careful with My Heart (2012–2014), she followed with lead roles in Oh My G!
+Debuting in the morning drama series Be Careful with My Heart (2012–2014), she followed with lead roles in Oh My G!
 (2015), Born for You (2016), So Connected (2018), The Killer Bride (2019–2020), Darna (2022–2023) as Mars Ravelo supervillain Valentina, and Under Parallel Skies (2024).
 Her awards include three PMPC Star Awards, a FAMAS Award and Princess of Philippine Television.

 Early life

-Janella Salvador was born in Cebu and raised in San Juan in Metro Manila.
+Janella Maxine Desiderio Salvador was born on March 30, 1998 in Cebu and raised in San Juan in Metro Manila.

-Her parents are West End musical actress Jenine Desiderio and Juan Miguel Salvador, Awit Award winning songwriter and former lead singer of Rage Band.
+Her parents are West End musical actress Jenine Desiderio and Juan Miguel "JM" Salvador, Awit Award recipient songwriter and former lead singer of Rage Band.

 She has a half-brother and two step siblings.

 Career

 2008–2014: Early years, debut

 Salvador has expressed interest in performing arts at a young age.

 Between 2008 and 2009, she represented the Philippines in a world trade fair in Seoul, Korea.
 She appeared on stage in venues such as Meralco Theater, her first lead role being the school musical Paul!
 Paul!
 After guesting on Eat Bulagas Sa Pula Sa Puti (then-airing on GMA Network), management directors Manny Valera and Star Magic's Johnny Manahan signed her a contract as their talent.

 Her official acting debut came in 2012 through the hit daytime drama, Be Careful With My Heart, which aired until 2014.
 Salvador's character, middle daughter Nikki Grace Lim, was widely known for her Taglish catchphrases.
 Winning newcomer awards, she would become one of the youngest faces of Garnier skin care.
 In 2013, she was officially launched as part of Star Magic Circle 2013.
 Salvador signed film contracts with Regal Entertainment and Star Cinema, both in 2014.